xolox/python-qpass/README.rst

    than one password store at the same time.
 No distinction is made between passwords in different password stores, so the names of passwords need to be recognizable and unique."
+   "``-f``, ``--filter=PATTERN``","Don't show lines in the additional details which match the case insensitive regular expression given by ``PATTERN``.
+This can be used to avoid revealing sensitive details on the terminal.
+You can use this option more than once."
    "``-v``, ``--verbose``",Increase logging verbosity (can be repeated).
    "``-q``, ``--quiet``",Decrease logging verbosity (can be repeated).
    "``-h``, ``--help``",Show this message and exit.